 Experiencing depression is a daily guilt trip – you feel bad for not being able to get out of bed, eat or even talk to anyone.
 It affects your perception of the world and creates a huge barrier between you and everything else.
 You see everything going on around you and want to join in but there is a wall stopping you.
 You feel numb with an inability to feel anything, like living without any of your senses.
 You isolate yourself from everything friends, activities, life (even if it is something you REALLY want to do) – this isolation makes everything worse and worse still when you finally get to the point of trying to recover.

 People suffering from depressions are masters of disguise.
-I wore a mask for years, being all smiles and laughter and no one knew what was going on inside me (not even my parents).
-I remember (before I became seriously ill) a photograph of me laughing at my aunties wedding, my mum loved it and had it out in the living room, but all I could see was the mask and inner turmoil I was feeling.
+Despite now being a therapist, I wore a mask for years, being all smiles and laughter, no one knew what was going on inside me.
+I remember a photograph of me laughing at a wedding, my mum loved it , but all I could see was the mask and inner turmoil I was feeling.
 It is this mask that needs to be broken and that habit which needs to be stopped – though that is so so much easier said than done.
 My mum had no idea this was what I saw when I saw this photograph.
 It shows depression is not always “sadness” and pills.